monken/cfn-include/README.md

 # cfn-include

 `cfn-include` is a preprocessor for CloudFormation templates which extends CloudFormation's [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html).
 For example, [`Fn::Include`](#fninclude) provides a convenient way to include files, which can be local, a URL or on an S3 bucket (with proper IAM authentication if necessary).
-It supports both JSON and YAML as input format.
+It supports both JSON and YAML as input and output format.
+CloudFormation's tag syntax for YAML (e.g. `!GetAtt`) is supported as well.

 `cfn-include` tries to be minimally invasive, meaning that the template will still look and feel like an ordinary CloudFormation template.
 This is what sets `cfn-include` apart from other CloudFormation preprocessors such as [CFNDSL](https://github.com/stevenjack/cfndsl), [StackFormation](https://github.com/AOEpeople/StackFormation) and [AWSBoxen](https://github.com/mozilla/awsboxen).
 There is no need to use a scripting language or adjust to new syntax.
 Check them out though, they might be a better fit for you.